xpdota/guide-scratch/sage/Skills.md

 - Heals target for 600p
 - No cooldown

-It is less potency thatn Taurochole, but has the advantage of no cooldown.
+It is less potency that Taurochole, but has the advantage of no cooldown.

 ## Other oGCD heals